 - When the team discussed an application where a COI was identified for a particular team member, that team member would leave the meeting prior to the discussion and would not return until a decision had been made.

+A couple of COIs were identified between members of the review committee and applicants who did not receive a grant.
+For confidentiality reasons, these applicants are not listed.
 All applicants are welcome to contact us to confirm which staff members were involved in the decision-making process pertaining to their application.